P6rguVyrst/100-days-of-code/log.md

 **Thoughts**: Wish I had a bigger project to work on.
 Maybe I should continue with my branch of python-sonic.
 Last time I ran into some architectural problems.
 I need to think it through and find a solid design pattern to work with.

+### Day 30: January 4, 2018 - codeclub

+**Today's Progress**: Started doing codeclub again.
+Maybe it would be a good idea to keep those exericises for backup.
+For times when I'm in dire need of coding hours but lack ideas to work on with.
+Since I'm ashamed how little I got done today, I can't count it as an hour of code.

+**Thoughts**: Looked at python-sonic and decied it takes more time than I have today to get started with that.
+At daytime I stashed 7 articles I need to read about packaging Python software.
+I thought I had everything figured out, until I wanted to run tests for a coe that's meant to run in virtualenv and CI server lacks all the dependencies.